Did you know?

 Did you know that there are more sheep than people in the Faroe Islands?
 Or that a Faroe Islander has won the Nobel Prize?
 Or that you can find the Prime Minister’s phone number in the phonebook?

-Here is a list of interesting things you probably don’t know about the Faroe Islands.
+Here is a list of fun facts that you probably don’t know about the Faroe Islands.

 Did you know that:

 - Tinganes, where parliament met for the first time in year 825, is thought to be one of the oldest parliamentary meeting places in the world still in use.